sumeet9958/Assignment_WordTranslationTool/README.md

 # Assignment_WordTranslationTool
-Development of a word translation tool
+Development of a word translation tool from English to Marathi

 Stages -